Raeberac/networkscript/README.md

 Desktop Popups: If a node fails 3 times, you get a Windows popup notification.

-Note: The script stores your IP list and logs in your %TEMP%\NetworkMonitor folder, so it won't clutter up your project directory.

 The "Database"
 If you need to manually edit your list or check the logs, look here:
 C:\Users\<User>\AppData\Local\Temp\NetworkMonitor